Ford F-Series (ninth generation): SVT Lightning

 The SVT Lightning is a sports/performance version of the F-150, designed by Ford's Truck Division and released by Ford's SVT (Special Vehicle Team) division.

-Ford introduced the Lightning in 1992 to compete with primarily the Chevrolet 454 SS, in an effort to enhance the sporty, personal-use image of the Ford F-Series pickup.
+Ford introduced the Lightning in 1992 to compete with primarily the Chevrolet 454SS, in an effort to enhance the sporty, personal-use image of the Ford F-Series pickup.
 This initial Lightning featured performance handling developed by world-champion driver Jackie Stewart.
 The Lightning was powered by a special 240 hp version of the 351 in3 V8 engine.
 The Lightning shared its basic platform structure with the regular F-150, but modifications were made to many vehicle systems.
 A 351 in3 Windsor V8 producing 240 hp and 340 ft·lbf of torque replaced the standard F-150 engine.
 The engine was based on an existing block, but Ford engineers fitted it with high flow rate "GT40" intake and heads.
 Like all factory 351s, the Lightning's engine was equipped with hypereutectic pistons to increase response, output and durability.
 The engine was also fitted with stainless steel "shorty" headers.

 The Ford E4OD automatic transmission was the only available transmission.
 An aluminum driveshaft connected the transmission to 4.10:1 gear in the limited-slip differential.
 The suspension had custom-calibrated shocks, front and rear anti-roll bars, and a special leaf in the rear, tipped with a rubber snubber, that acted as a traction bar and controlled rear wheel hop during hard acceleration.
-To enhance the Lightning chassis, the thicker frame rails from the 4-wheel drive F-250 were used to increase rigidity.
+To enhance the Lightning chassis, the thicker frame rails from the 4WD F-250 were used to increase rigidity.
 Additional gusseting was added to the frame at high-stress locations, such as immediately behind the front suspension and over the rear axle.
 Stock, the Lightning was capable of achieving 0.88 g lateral acceleration, while it retained almost all of the hauling and trailer-towing capabilities of the normal short-wheelbase F-150.
 Special 17" aluminum wheels with Firestone Firehawk tires, unique Lightning badging, a front air dam with fog lamps and color-matched bumpers from the Bronco, a 120-mph gauge, and blacked-out trim all differentiated the Lightning from normal F-150s.
 Bucket seats with electrically adjustable side bolsters and lumbar supports were part of the package.
 Suspension modifications provided a 1 in front and 2.5 in rear drop in ride height.

-The 1993 Lightning, launched on 15 December 1992 by Ford President Ed Hagenlocker, received more than 150 favorable articles in America's newspapers, magazines, and television outlets, and helped Ford retain leadership in the personal-use truck market.
+The 1993 Lightning, launched by Ford President Ed Hagenlocker on December 15, 1992, received more than 150 favorable articles in America's newspapers, magazines, and television outlets, and helped Ford retain leadership in the personal-use truck market.
 Three-time World Champion driver Jackie Stewart was highly involved in fine-tuning of the Lightning's handling.